wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_loadwallet.md

 ---
-title: btg:loadwallet \[POST\] {disallowed}
+title: btg:loadwallet  {disallowed} - Bitcoin Gold
-description: Loads a wallet from a wallet file or directory.Note that all wallet command-line options used when starting bitcoindwill be applied to the new wallet (eg -rescan, etc).
+description: Example code for the btg:loadwallet  {disallowed} json-rpc method. Сomplete guide on how to use btg:loadwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters